LogtalkDotOrg/logtalk3/library/random/NOTES.md

 This makes the object stateless, which can allow reliable use from multiple threads.
 Consult the backend Prolog compiler documentation for details on its random number generator properties.
-Note that several of the supported backend Prolog systems, notably B-Prolog, CxProlog, ECLiPSe, JIProlog, Lean Prolog, Qu-Prolog, and Quintus Prolog, do not provide implementations for both the `get_seed/1` and `set_seed/1` predicates and calling these predicates simply succeed without performing any action.
+Note that several of the supported backend Prolog systems, notably B-Prolog, CxProlog, ECLiPSe, JIProlog, and Quintus Prolog, do not provide implementations for both the `get_seed/1` and `set_seed/1` predicates and calling these predicates simply succeed without performing any action.